"The world is a book and those who do not travel read only one page.” - St. Augustine

 (The historical remains) |

-There are indications that many rare and magical items such as the giant throne chair of Raja Bersiung was also found and located somewhere.
+There are indications that many rare and magical items such as the giant throne chair of Raja Bersiong was also found and located somewhere.
 There were stories of giant Hindu temples, golden chariots and vast cave systems protected by the supernatural.

 |